The Ultimate Guide to Customizing Shadcn UI Components Without Breaking Design Systems

 Rule 3: Use Semantic Naming for Custom Variables

-Don't name variables after their appearance—name them after their purpose:
+Don't name variables after their appearance—name them after their purpose.
+With OKLCH, this becomes even more important:

 /* Instead of this */